Tyler Bertuzzi Game Preview: Maple Leafs vs. Blue Jackets

 Bertuzzi Season Stats Insights

-- In five of 30 games this season, Bertuzzi has scored a goal, but there are no multi-goal efforts on his ledger.
+- Bertuzzi has a goal in six games this year through 32 games played, but has not had multiple goals in any of those games.

-- In nine of 30 games this year, Bertuzzi has recorded a point, and three of those games included multiple points.
+- Bertuzzi has a point in 10 games this year (out of 32), including multiple points three times.

-- Bertuzzi has had an assist in a game five times this year over 30 games played, with multiple assists in two games.
+- Bertuzzi has an assist in five of 32 games so far this year, with multiple assists in two of them.

-- Bertuzzi's odds on his point total prop carry an implied probability of 47.6% that he hits the over.
+- Bertuzzi's odds on his points prop carry an implied probability of 46.5% that he hits the over.

 Sign up for Underdog fantasy today.